MindForest: Mental Health AI

 By practicing self-compassion, we create the emotional space needed to move on and let go, allowing healing to occur without added pressure or self-criticism.

-Writing down our thoughts and emotions allows us to process the pain and confusion that often follow a breakup.
+Writing down our thoughts and emotions allows us to process the pain and confusion that often follow the end of a relationship.
 It provides a safe space to express feelings we might not feel comfortable sharing with others (Ullrich & Lutgendorf, 2002), helping us gain clarity about what we are experiencing.
 Journaling also helps us track our healing journey, showing progress over time, which can motivate us to continue moving forward.

 Some useful journal prompts afer a breakup include: